mendix/docs/content/howto/sap/develop-a-smart-sap-catalog-teched-2018.md

 1. Click View when the runtime has been started successfully.

 You can now see the changes to the app.
-Running in a browser, you cannot access a camera, but you could upload an image for SAP Leonardo Machine Learning Foundation Services to analyze.
+You can upload an image for SAP Leonardo Machine Learning Foundation Services to analyze.

 ![](attachments/develop-a-smart-sap-catalog-teched-2018/media/image82.png)